garrandall/popular-music-data/tracks/sleep-little-willie-john.md

 At the close of day
 A-when the joys of the day fade away

-And the mem'ries sweet
+And the memories sweet
 Of the days repeat
 In our dreams they creep
 While we sleep, sleep, sleep

-(Instrumental, strings & organ)

 Sleep, sleep, sleep
 How we love to sleep
 At the close of day
 When the joys of the day fade away

-And the mem'ries sweet
+And the memories sweet
 Of the days repeat
 In our dreams they creep
 While we sleep, sleep, sleep